AibaVR/ai-bot-public/README.md

 - `product-name`: This is what the users will see in the dropdown when they run `/verify`.
 Spaces are allowed.
 - `product-code`: This is the gumroad product url code.
 To find it, open up the product and look at the url.
 The gumroad url structure is as follows: `https://<gumroad-username>.gumroad.com/l/<product-code>`.
 So if your  url is `marivr.gumroad.com/l/XuigQ`, your `product-code` is `XuigQ`.
 - `avatar-role`: This is the role that users will get when they verify your product.
 - `variant` (optional): This is an optional field.
 Leave blank if you don't use Gumroad variants, or you don't want to distinguish between variants.
 If your variant is `Commercial License` then enter `Commercial License`.
 Spaces are allowed.
-Each variant should be entered as a seperate product if they require differenet roles.
+Each variant should be entered as a separate product if they require different roles.

 ### Edit an Existing Product
 `/product edit <product> <platform> <product-name> <product-code> <avatar-role> <product-variant>`